thecomputerguru/tk-Magic-8-Ball/README.md

 # tk-Magic-8-Ball

 This is a magic 8 ball program using Tk written in Python.
-Make sure that you keep the python script in the "tkMagic8Ball" directory.
+Make sure that you keep the python script in the "tkMagic8Ball" directory and that "tkMagic8Ball" is the current working directory.
+The program will show an error if it's not the current working directory.

 If the python script or the image files are moved, the program will not work properly.